-To upgrade the MAX unit's system software:
+To upgrade the MAX unit's system software, you need to complete these steps:

 - 1 If necessary, activate a Security profile in which Field Service is enabled.

 - 2 Save the configuration to a file.

 - 3 Load the new system software.

 - 4 Restore the configuration.